-Quoted and subverted in the movie version of The Bonfire of the Vanities.
+Quoted in the movie version of The Bonfire of the Vanities.
 It's used in the bookends' narration as Bruce Willis' journalist ponders his newfound fortune coming at the expense of many reputations.
 At the end, he decides he's been well compensated for losing his soul.

 A character in Piers Anthony's With a Tangled Skein misquotes it as "save the whole world", thus completely changing the nature of the point.

 Intentionally inverted in "Starseed", the last volume of Spider Robinson's Stardance trilogy, with the quote, "What shall it cost a man if he shall lose the world only to gain his soul?"
 The Aesop in this case is, "Humanity must ultimately leave the Earth behind if we are to take our place among the stars."

 Fiddler on the Roof employs this exact phrase with Tevye, even though we already know that he's deeply religious.
 There's no ulterior symbolism, other than to portray him as a religious, down-to-earth man living in a devout, tradition-bound culture.
 Mostly Played for Laughs, as he gets most of the quotes wrong and makes up some of them out of the air without realizing it: